fedbiomed/fedbiomed/docs/developer/testing-in-fedbiomed.md

 8. Try to use Fake classes as little as possible.
 Follow the guide in section 8 to decide if a Fake class is required.
 9. Mock complex classes to reduce complexity.
 10. Do not mock the methods of the class being tested unless if you have to.
-11. Start mocking from a higher level rather than a lower layer.
+11. Instead of mocking lower layer API mock the higher-level instance that is used by the class being tested.
 12. Write separate test cases for private methods if the method is complex and complicated to test through public methods
 13. Focus on what the function does while testing methods that receive generic data types as input.
 14. For methods that can take different data types as arguments, do not write additional tests with different data types if the function doesn't explicitly perform specific actions for those types.
 15. If your tests are difficult to write or complex, rethink the design of the class you're testing, and ensure that your implementation respects the SOLID principles.
+16. Please add a new unit tests if a new bug is discovered.

 ### 1. File system operations
 - Tests should not fail due to file system errors.
 Therefore, use mocking for write/read operations.